BSVArchie/Babbage-Browser/PROJECT_OVERVIEW.md

 ## 🎯 Project Mission

 Bitcoin-Browser is a custom Web3 browser built on Chromium Embedded Framework (CEF) that prioritizes security and native control over blockchain operations.
-Unlike traditional browser-based wallets, this project implements a **Python-based wallet backend** (with future Rust migration planned) for all sensitive wallet operations, ensuring maximum security for real financial transactions.
+Unlike traditional browser-based wallets, this project implements a **Go-based wallet backend** (with future Rust migration possible) for all sensitive wallet operations, ensuring maximum security for real financial transactions.

 ## 🔒 Security Architecture & Design Philosophy